BS in Education & Human Development to EdM in Applied Human Development

 Students must apply to Bachelor’s-to-Master’s Programs before the conferral of the bachelor’s degree.

 Typically, students apply to this Bachelor’s-to-Master’s Program by the end of their sophomore year.
-Students who have achieved a GPA of 3.0 or better by the end of their sophomore year or their fourth semester of study will be invited to apply to the combined degree program.
+Students who have achieved a GPA of 3.0 or better by the end of their sophomore year or their fourth semester of study will be invited to apply to the sequential degree program.

 Students should consult with the Financial Assistance office to learn how entrance into the Bachelor’s-to-Master’s Program might impact their financial aid.